About Solin

 Solin helps with the operational side of congregation meetings — projecting media to the secondary screen.
 Songs, videos, images from the meeting, browser content — that kind of thing.

-It is a Windows application.
+It is a desktop application.
 You run it on the computer connected to the projector or TV, so whoever is at that seat can feel comfortable handling the media.

 Who made this?